Muftawo/SavanaTech-Solution/README.md

 2. `transform.py` reads all the the saved json data apply the need transformations per the description and saves the reuslting dataframe to as a parquet file.

+## Additional Notes
+For repos with no merged PRs, merged at is recorded as -1.